-Modern society has become progressively more mobile, with people from different countries and cultures intermarrying, forming relationships and starting families.
-Increasingly children are being moved between jurisdictions by agreement between their parents as a result of legal proceedings, or because they have been abducted.
+In modern society, families are becoming increasingly international, with people from different countries and cultures intermarrying, forming relationships and starting families.
+Increasingly children are being moved between jurisdictions either by agreement between their parents as a result of legal proceedings, or as a result of parental child abduction.

 It is crucial that anyone wishing to move children or seeking the return of children from one country to another, obtains advice from a specialist in child abduction law.
-It is not sufficient to seek advice from a general family lawyer, who may not be familiar with this fast evolving area of law, where a wrong step can have far reaching consequences.
+It is not sufficient to seek advice from a general family lawyer, who may not be familiar with this fast evolving and complex area of law, where a wrong step can have far reaching consequences.
 Time is of the essence in international cases so it is crucial that specialist legal advice is obtained promptly to ensure the best possible outcome.

 The Hague Convention also contains a provision for securing the effective exercise of rights of access/contact.
 An application for contact would be made in the usual way under the domestic law of the relevant country, namely the Children Act 1989 in England and Wales.

-The 1980 European Convention on Recognition and Enforcement of Decisions Concerning Custody of Children is an order based convention and makes provision for the enforcement of existing decisions relating to custody and for the return of children who have been properly removed from another signatory state in breach of a custody decision.
+Additionally the 1980 European Convention on Recognition and Enforcement of Decisions Concerning Custody of Children makes provision for the registration, recognition and enforcement of existing decisions relating to custody and for the return of children who have been improperly removed from another signatory state in breach of a custody decision.
 This is now confined to a very small number of European countries, which are not members of the European Community, and has been largely superseded by Brussels II revised, which is an EC Regulation that applies to all European Community Member States, except for Denmark.
 Following the UK's departure from the European Union, Brussels II revised only applies to Hague Convention applications which commenced in the UK before 31 December 2020 in relation to another EU state.
 From 1 January 2021 new cases will continue to rely solely on the 1980 and 1996 Hague Conventions, the latter of which effectively assists in making the orders of any other signatory country enforceable in the UK.

 Children are also removed from England to countries that are not “convention states” or brought to England from a non-convention state.
-The legal issues involved are more complex but Legal Aid will be available provided that the applicant can meet the means and merits test.
+Although in such cases the legal issues involved are much more complex, our specialist lawyers have extensive experience in this field and are able to advise on such cases.